mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.0-Release-Notes.md

 For more information about MaxCtrl, see the output of `maxctrl help`.

+### Resultset Concatenation Router

+A new experimental router module, `cat`, was added to the `maxscale-experimental` package.
+The `cat` router is a special router that concatenates result sets.
+For more information and an explanation on how the router works, read the [`cat` documentation](../Routers/Cat.md).

 ## Bug fixes

 [Here is a list of bugs fixed in MaxScale 2.3.0.](https://jira.mariadb.org/issues/?jql=project%20%3D%20MXS%20AND%20issuetype%20%3D%20Bug%20AND%20status%20%3D%20Closed%20AND%20fixVersion%20%3D%202.3.0)